 Now is a good time to grab that ladder from the organized storage area and look up.
 Conduct a quick visual inspection of the roof.
 Look for signs of wear and tear.
 Use this time to get repairs completed.

-You may not have any trees on your property, but leaves do travel and are not the discriminating sort.
+You may not have any trees on your property, but leaves do travel and are not the discriminating sort so gutter maintenance is important.
 Remove any leaves and branches from your gutters.
 Once the rain comes in, you want the sweet sound of water travelling through the drainpipes, not a waterfall effect down the side of the house from a blocked gutter.

 Keeping up with the leaves